unquist/rpg-bot/README.md

 ```
 export HUBOT_SLASH_ROLL_TOKEN=[your token here]
 ```
+Assuming you're deploying to Heroku, set the URL for the Slash Command to `https://[YOUR APP NAME HERE].herokuapp.com/hubot/roll`

 You can find instructions on how to use the /roll command with "/roll help" within slack.

 ## Campaign summarizer